Albert0i/MongoDB-aggregation-pipeline/README.md

-### MongoDB aggregation pipeline <br />--- "Don't worry about being old, worry about thinking old"
+### MongoDB aggregation pipeline <br />─── "Don't worry about being old, worry about thinking old"

 ![alt Mr.Grewgious has his suspicions](img/Mr.GrewgiousHasHisSuspicions.jpg)

 ### I. Semantics
-SQL Server brings in their unparalleled power in the complete arbitrary of connecting tables from databases without a taint of difficulty.
+SQL Server brings in their unparalleled power in the complete arbitrary of connecting tables from databases without the least taint of difficulty.
 All this empowers administrators in solving complex analytic and statistic issues at large.
-We write SQL and thus think in SQL regularly without second thought and tend to profess that it is the most natural and only way of doing things.
-Not until the dawn of NoSQL database, do people realize there is another approach to organize, access and connect the data.
+We write SQL and thus think in SQL regularly without second thought and tend to profess that it is the most natural and even the only way of doing things.
+Not until the dawn of NoSQL database, do people realize that there is another approach to organize, access and connect the data.

-To test drive the following statement against Oracle: database:
+First things first, to test drive the following statement against Oracle: database:
 ```sql
 EXPLAIN PLAN FOR
 SELECT sex, round(birdat/10000), count(*), round(avg(mthsal), 2)